stefandebruyn/idempotent/README.md

 actual = 2, 3
 ```

-The value of `actual` is determined by calling the testgroup method with the arguments following the assignment operator.
+The value of `actual` is determined by calling the testgroup method with the arguments following the assignment operator (e.g. `actual = 2, 3` => `actual = add(2, 3)`)

 ### Equators

-Some tests will compare objects whose equivalences cannot be determined with the usual `equals(Object)`.
+Some tests will compare objects whose equivalence cannot be determined with the usual `equals`.
 For cases such as this, Equators can be defined.

 ```java
 equator arrayEquator = equate(Object a, Object b) { return Arrays.equals((int[])a, (int[])b); }